mikediessner/nubo/docs/_build/html/_sources/bayesian_optimisation.rst.txt

     .. figure:: bo_ucb.gif

-Both analytical acquisition functions can be computed analytically by maximising them with a deterministic optimiser, such as L-BFGS-B for bounded unconstraint problems or SLSQP for bounded constraint problems.
+Both of these acquisition functions can be computed analytically by maximising them with a deterministic optimiser, such as L-BFGS-B for bounded unconstraint problems or SLSQP for bounded constraint problems.
 However, this only works for the sequential single-point problems for which every point suggested by Bayesian optimisation is observed through the objective function :math:`f( \boldsymbol x)` immediatley before the optimisation loop is repeated.

 Monte Carlo acquisition functions